langenhagen/explore-with-dmenu/README.md

     )
 ```

-The first 3 denoted choices are special entries you may or may not add to your initial list of
+The first 3 denoted items are special entries you may or may not add to your initial list of
-choices.
+choices:
-- `'<open terminal here>'` adds an item that, when selected, will open the  Terminal at the
+- `'<open terminal here>'` adds an item that, when selected, will open a Terminal at the
-  directory given by `selected_path`.
-This is a special string.
+  path given by `selected_path`. `'<open terminal here>'` is a special string.
-- `'.'` reflects the current path, which is initially `selected_path`. selecting this makes
+- `'.'` reflects the current path, which is initially `selected_path`.
+Selecting this item makes
-  `explore-with-dmenu.sh` open the `selected_path` with a default application.
+  `explore-with-dmenu.sh` open the `selected_path` with a default application, e.g. Finder.
 - `'..'` denotes the upper level directory.
-This makes `explore-with-dmenu.sh` enter the parent
+This makes, on selection, `explore-with-dmenu.sh`
-  directory.
+  enter the parent directory.

 The 3 last entries in contain relative paths that will be prepended with the `selected_path`, i.e.
 `${selected_path}/path/to/some/often/used/folder` `${selected_path}/path/to/some/often/used/file`